onnx/models/models/image_classification/mobilenet/README.md

 ## Validation accuracy
 The accuracy obtained by the model on the validation set is mentioned above.
-The accuracy has been calculate on center cropped images and is similar to accuracy obtained in the paper.
+The accuracy has been calculate on center cropped images and is within 1-2% of the accuracy obtained in the paper.
 <!--* Version 1:

  |Model        |Top-1 accuracy (%)|Top-5 accuracy (%)|